darkhelmet/verboselogging/posts/programming-language-style-let-the-compiler-do-it.md

 recognize the text exactly as it is, so to recognize an if statement you'd do something like this:

-    rule if_start: ‘if' space lparen if_body rparen
+    rule if_start: 'if' space lparen if_body rparen

 This would **not** match an if statement with two spaces between the `if` token and the left paren.